ryanmcgrath/twython/README.markdown

     twitter = Twython()
     results = twitter.searchTwitter(q="bert")

+    # More function definitions can be found by reading over twython/twitter_endpoints.py, as well
+    # as skimming the source file.
+Both are kept human-readable, and are pretty well documented or
+    # very self documenting.

 A note about the development of Twython (specifically, 1.3)
 ----------------------------------------------------------------------------------------------------
 As of version 1.3, Twython has been extensively overhauled.
 Most API endpoint definitions are stored